 In the early 1980’s, the Section 8 program was added to provide assistance with housing in the Franklin County area.
 There were around 30 vouchers at that time.
-Today, Section 8 holds 318 vouchers, 5 VASH vouchers, and 62 Mainstream vouchers.
+Today, Section 8 holds 318 vouchers, 5 VASH vouchers, 62 Mainstream vouchers, and 12 Bridge Rental Assistance Subsidy vouchers.

 In 2002, Valley Community Housing Corporation (VCHC) was formed in conjunction with Franklin County Housing Authority to develop affordable homes in Franklin County.
 The first development for VCHC was Valley Terrace in Waynesboro in 2004.
 Sunset Terrace in Chambersburg was built in 2007, followed by Redwood Court Apartments in Chambersburg in 2009.
 Wayne Gardens in Waynesboro was built in 2014.
 Renovations to the original Mount Vernon Terrace began in 2016.
 In the fall of 2017, VCHC and FCHA split and VCHC became Luminest, tax credits.